dotnet/arcade/src/Microsoft.DotNet.Helix/JobSender/Readme.md

 ```

 ### Hello World
 This will print out `'Hai Wurld!'` in the work item's console log.
-Please notice that the command for Windows is placed inside a bat script file.
+Please note the command for Windows is placed inside a bat script file.

 ```csharp
 var job = await api.Job.Define()